pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 <img src=images/price_clarity_boxplot.jpg alt="Your image title" width="450" />
 </p>

 The result shows how the price is distributed across different sub groups in clarity.
-It is worthy to note that the sub-group of clarity is ordered by alphabet, not the meaningful grade.
+It is worthy to note that the sub-group of clarity is ordered by alphabet, not the grade.
 Therefore, it is necessary to apply this procedure to dataset with transformed ordinal variables so that the sub-group will be ordered by its grade.
 The output with the ordinal variable is showed at below.

 <p align="center">
 <img src=images/price_clarity_ord_boxplot.jpg alt="Your image title" width="450" />